Prominent Lebanese Hezbollah critic found killed in his car - WTMJ

 Slim also accused Hezbollah supporters days before that attack of threatening him at his home, holding rallies and hanging posters on its walls accusing him of treason.

-Alex Rowell, editor of the English language al-Jumhuriya website, said Slim always believed he is safe from physical harm.
+Alex Rowell, editor of the English language al-Jumhuriya website, said Slim always believed he was safe from physical harm.
 His killing would leave many unable to sleep easily in Lebanon, Rowell said.

 “In the memory of Lokman’s fearless grin, however, they may find courage — and in the silhouettes of his cowardly murderers they may know their enemy,” he said.